drc-cs/SPRING25-GENERATIVE-AI/lectures/L02/slides.md

   <div class="c2" style="width: 50%">
     <h3>Model Training</h3>
-    <p>Can be scaled using specialized hardware like GPUs with NVLink for faster data transfer.</p>
+    <p>Can be scaled using specialized hardware like multiple GPUs with NVLink for faster data transfer.</p>
   </div>
 </div>